jhorzek/lesstimate/Readme.md

 # lessOptimizers

-This repository contrains the C++ header files for the optimizers used in the [**lessSEM**](https://github.com/jhorzek/lessSEM) R package.
-These optimizers can be used to estimate models with ridge, lasso, adaptiveLasso, elasticNet, cappedL1, lsp, scad, or mcp penalty.
-The main objective of keeping a separate repository just for the optimizers is that they can also be used by other R packages by copying the folder or by keeping the files in a git submodule.
-This way, you can make sure that your code will still work even if there are breaking changes in the optimizers used by **lessSEM**.
+This repository provides optimizers implemented in C++ header files for regularized model estimation in R using Rcpp.
+These optimizers are mainly used in the R package [**lessSEM**](https://github.com/jhorzek/lessSEM) to regularize structural equation models.
+The main objective of keeping a separate repository just for the optimizers is that they can also be used by other R packages by copying the include-folder in the inst-folder of your package or by keeping the files in a git submodule.
+This way you can make sure that your code will still work even if there are breaking changes in the optimizers used by **lessSEM**.

+To use the optimziers, you will need two functions:

+1. a function that computes the fit value (e.g., the -2log-Likelihood) of your model
+2. a functions that computes the gradients of the model

+Given these two functions, **lessOptimizers** lets you apply any of the following penalties to your model: ridge, lasso, adaptiveLasso, elasticNet, cappedL1, lsp, scad, or mcp.
+Models can be estimated using the glmnet optimizer or variants of the ista optimizer.
+The interface is inspired by the [**ensmallen**](https://ensmallen.org/) library.

+An introduction to optimizing models with **lessOptimizers** can be found in the [**lessLM**](https://github.com/jhorzek/lessLM) repository.
+We recommend that you use the [simplified interfaces](https://github.com/jhorzek/lessOptimizers/blob/main/include/simplified_interfaces.h) to get started.

 # References